-As you will find out, group work is not always easy - team members sometimes cannot prepare for or attend group sessions because of other responsibilities, and conflicts often result from differing skills levels and work ethics.
+- As you will find out, group work is not always easy team members sometimes cannot prepare for or attend group sessions because of other responsibilities, and conflicts often result from differing skills levels and work ethics.
 When teams work and communicate well, however, the benefits more than compensate for the difficulties.
 One way to improve the chances that a team will work well is to agree beforehand on what everyone on the team expects from everyone else.
-It is strongly advised that the team prepares a Team Expectations Agreement sheet detailing the rules and expectations you agree as a team to adopt.
+It is strongly advised that the team prepares a Team Expectations Agreement sheet detailing the rules and expectations you agree as a team to adopt. - Contact the instructor if a conflict arises that cannot be worked through by the team (do this well before the final presentation, the earlier the better).